 Provident financial plc and its operating companies (“the Group”) is a specialist non-standard lending group which operates across the United Kingdom (UK) and Republic of Ireland (ROI).

-The average number of people employed by the group across its three divisions as at 31 December 2017 stood at 4,940.
-Collectively, these people serve 2.5 million customers in the UK and ROI.
-Vanquis Bank is a supplier of credit cards in the non-standard credit market and has operations in Bradford, London and Chatham, Kent.
-The Consumer Credit Division (CCD), which operates under the Provident home credit and Satsuma brands, is headquartered in Bradford, with 253 branches across the UK and ROI.
+The total number of people employed by the Group across its three divisions as at 31 December 2019 stood at 4,854.
+Collectively, these people serve 2.3 million customers in the UK and ROI.
+Vanquis Bank is a supplier of credit cards and loans in the non-standard credit market and has operations in Bradford, London and Chatham, Kent.
+The Consumer Credit Division (CCD), which operates under the Provident home credit and Satsuma brands, is headquartered in Bradford, with 120 branches across the UK and ROI.
 The third division, Moneybarn, is a non-standard vehicle finance company and has operations in Petersfield, Hampshire.

-This statement has been approved by the Provident Financial plc board of directors and will be reviewed and updated annually.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act and has been approved by the Provident Financial plc board of directors and will be reviewed and updated at least annually.

 Malcolm Le May

 Provident Financial plc